-With popular shows such as I’m A Celebrity… Get Me Out Of Here!, Cold Feet, Coronation Street and yes – even The Jeremy Kyle Show – ITV is a channel (or rather, a set of channels) you’re bound to flip to at some point.
+With popular shows such as Love Island, Britain’s Got Talent, Cold Feet and Coronation Street, ITV is a channel (or rather, a set of channels) you’re bound to flip to at some point.
 Cord Cutters have two easy and free options to watch ITV – Either via Freeview (or a similar service like YouView and Freesat), or with the ITV Hub app.

 But with ITV being a commercial channel, there’s one annoying thing about it: Adverts.
 And lots of them.

-As Cord Cutters, most of us are used to TV on Demand from the likes of Netflix and NOW TV.
+As TV watchers in 2019, most of us are used to TV on Demand from the likes of Netflix and NOW TV.
 We like binge-watching, and sitting through endless ad breaks is terribly annoying – yet that’s how channels like ITV make their money, so can we really protest?

 1. ITV HUB+ – The No-Ads (Almost) Streaming Service